SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 Then we select the JDK installation folder and click **[OK]**.
 That is it.
 We are ready to start working with **IntelliJ IDEA**.

 ### Older Versions of IntelliJ IDEA

 Using older versions of IntelliJ IDEA is possible but **not advisable**.
-Older versions might not contain some of the newest development options, and some of the examples from this book may not be compile.
+Older versions might not contain some of the newest development options, and some of the examples from this book may not be compiled.

 ### Online Development Environments

-There are also **online development environments** which allow you to write code directly in your browser.
+There are also **online development environments** that allow you to write code directly in your browser.
 They are not the most convenient, but if you have no other options, you can use them at the start of your education and install IntelliJ IDEA later.
 You can find useful links here:
 - For Java, we can use the following online Java IDE: [https://www.compilejava.net](https://www.compilejava.net).
 - For C# we can use **.NET Fiddle**: [https://dotnetfiddle.net](https://dotnetfiddle.net).
 - For JavaScript, we can write JS code directly in our browser by pressing **[F12]**.

 ### Project Solutions and Projects in IntelliJ IDEA

 The IntelliJ IDEA project uses **logic to group the numerous files** that make up a specific application or component.
 A single **IntelliJ IDEA project** consists of several **Java source files**, configuration files, and other resources.
-Each Java source file can have several **definitions and types** (classes or other definitions). **Classes** contain methods (actions), which consist of **series of commands**.
+Each Java source file can have several **definitions and types** (classes or other definitions). **Classes** contain methods (actions), which consist of a **series of commands**.
 It may seem complicated, but in larger projects, this structure is extremely convenient and allows for a good organization of our work files.

 ### Problem: Creating a 'Hello Java' Console Program

 Let us get back to our console program.
 Now that we have IntelliJ IDEA installed, we can run it.
 Then we will create a new project: **[Create New Project]**.
 Choose **[Java]** -> **[Command Line App]** from the dialog window and give our project an appropriate name – `HelloJava`, for instance.

 ![](assets/chapter-1-images/01.Hello-java-01.png)